Al Aqsa Packages

 As mentioned earlier, when he arrived at the site of Al Masjid Al Aqsa in 637/638AD, he didn’t find a place of prayer but rather a plot of land that had been left barren and had been used as a rubbish tip by the Romans.
 Upon seeing this, he took the responsibility to remove the waste with his own hands and to rebuild Al Masjid Al Aqsa.
 Both the Christians and the Jews were pleased with the arrival of Umar and the Muslims, and with their just rule.

-In 691/692AD, Abd’ al-Malik bin Marwan began constructing what is nowadays known as the Dome of the Rock on top of the rock which some believe was the place where Prophet Muhammad (SAWW) embarked on his Miraaj to the Heavens.
+In 691/692AD, Abd’ al-Malik bin Marwan began constructing what is nowadays known as the Dome of the Rock on top of the rock which some belief was the place where Prophet Muhammad (SAWW) embarked on his Miraaj to the Heavens.
 However, it must be noted that regardless of whether the rock has importance, for this reason, its primary significance derives from it being within the boundaries of Al Masjid Al Aqsa and therefore part of Al Masjid Al Aqsa.

 According to different hadiths, one can easily judge the importance of praying in masjid al Aqsa.